Prag8855/aab/content/guides/german-work-visa-to-freelance-visa.md

 ## Side business with a work visa

-If you can, [start your business](/guides/start-a-business-in-germany) before you quit your job.
-It gives you time to register your business, find clients, and prepare for the transition.
+If you can, [start your business](/guides/start-a-business-in-germany) before you [quit your job](/guides/losing-your-job).
+You have more time to register your business, find clients, and prepare for the transition.
 You need at least a few weeks to [register your business](/guides/fragebogen-zur-steuerlichen-erfassung) and [apply for the freelance visa](/guides/freelance-visa).

 **[How to start a business in Germany ➞](/guides/start-a-business-in-germany)**